Avaiga/taipy-doc/docs/manuals/gui/pages.md

 Besides the extensions listed above, Taipy adds its own extension that can parse Taipy-specific constructs that allow for defining visual elements (and all the properties they need).
-The details on how visual elements are located and interpreted with Markdown contennt can be found in the [Markdown Syntax](viselements/index.md#markdown) section about Visual Elements definition.
+The details on how visual elements are located and interpreted with Markdown content can be found in the [Markdown Syntax](viselements/index.md#markdown) section about Visual Elements definition.

 #### Using HTML